 This is not an exhaustive list of rules and/or guidelines for remote or on-site video visitation and are subject to change without notice.
 When possible, a warning will first be given before termination of visits.
 All visitors are expected to follow the above rules.
 You are encouraged to contact a member of the Linn County Jail Administration if there are any questions as to what is expected of you during your visit.
 In the event your visit is suspended, you will need to contact the Linn County Jail Administration regarding your visiting privileges.

 Onsite Kiosk Visitations

-Visitors wishing to visit inmates free of charge are now able to utilize one of our kiosks located on the 2nd floor public visitation area at Linn County Correctional Center.
+While in-person visitation is no longer available, visitors wishing to visit inmates free of charge are now able to utilize one of our kiosks located on the 2nd floor public visitation area at Linn County Correctional Center.
 All visits must still be scheduled through the NCIC website and visitors are still required to show ID at the records window prior to them receiving access to the public elevator.

 Inmates housed in the Linn County Correctional Center are eligible for two (2), twenty (20) minute visits per week.
 Those inmates sentenced to three (3) days and under will not be allowed visitation privileges.
 Visitation space is limited, so inmates are limited to a combination of 2 adults and 1 child or 1 adult and 2 children.

 Who Can Visit

 Persons under the age of 18 shall not be allowed to visit inmates unless they are accompanied by a parent, legal guardian, physical custodian, or adult immediate family member (husband, wife, uncle, aunt, grandparent, sister, or brother).
 Accompaniment means they must go to the visitation area with the underage person and remain there until the visit is over.
 Visitors ages 15 or 17 may visit their parents without being accompanied by an immediate family member as defined above.